SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 Acknowledgements
 -------------------------------------

-I thank Klaus Muller, Bob Helmbold, Mukhlis Matti and other developers and users of SimPy for improving this document by sending their comments.
+I thank Klaus Muller, Bob Helmbold, Mukhlis Matti, Karen Turner and other developers and users of SimPy for improving this document by sending their comments.
 I would be grateful for further suggestions or corrections.
 Please send them to: *vignaux* at *users.sourceforge.net*.